 RAN1 would like to thank RAN4 for the LS in R4-1904682/R1-1905706 on collision of RRM measurement with UL transmission.

-RAN1 discussed about the RAN4 conclusion on scheduling availability of UL transmission over SSB symbols (plus one symbol before/after consecutive SSB) and the RAN4 decisions on postponing related RAN4 requirements on half duplex CA and CSI-RS based neighbor cell measurements to Rel-16, and RAN1 concluded there is no concern from RAN1 perspective.
+RAN1 discussed about the RAN4 conclusion on scheduling availability of UL transmission over SSB symbols (plus one symbol before/after consecutive SSB) and the RAN4 decisions on postponing related RAN4 requirements on half duplex CA and CSI-RS based neighbor cell measurements to Rel-16.

+It is RAN1 understanding that the SSBs includes both serving cell and neighbor cell SSBs.
+It is also RAN1 understanding that the intention of current RAN4 conclusion is to protect the RRM measurement performance but it may have some negative impact on UL scheduling as the latency critical UL traffic cannot be scheduled during the consecutive SSB symbols plus one symbol before/after.
+However, RAN1 respects RAN4 conclusion is fine to follow it.

 Actions to RAN4